 19. Watch the street performers in Covent Garden

-Covent Garden is a beautiful part of the West End and you’ll find many great shops, restaurants and bars.
+This is one of my favourite parts of London!
+You’ll find plenty of things to do in Covent Garden, including great shops, restaurants, and bars.
 However, what makes this part of London really fun is the street performers.
 You’ll find a variety of them located around the main square and nearby streets.

 There are also many cute alleyways to wander down with bespoke boutique shops.
 Many of them make you feel like you’ve somehow left the capital city and wandered into a small English village!

 20. Surround yourself in colour at Neals Yard

 This colourful little courtyard is lined with shops and restaurants and is usually much quieter than its neighbouring areas, providing a moment’s respite from the chaos of the city!
 It also makes for the perfect London Instagram shot.

 21. Explore Chinatown

 Centred around Gerrard Street is Chinatown, a hub of Chinese culture in the heart of London.
 You’ll find streets decorated with Chinese symbols such as dragons and lanterns, and a host of Chinese restaurants and small businesses.

 Make sure to stop by the Chinese gate on Wardour Street which was built in Beijing before being installed in 2016.